CSCfi/csc-user-guide/docs/apps/julia.md

 Pkg.add("MPI")
 ```

-We can load the `julia-mpi` module which sets global preferences to the environment such that MPI.jl uses to use the system MPI installation.
+We can load the `julia-mpi` module which sets global preferences to the environment such that MPI.jl uses to use the system MPI installation and the correct command to start MPI processes.

 ```bash
 module load julia-mpi